Stegosauria: Evolutionary history

-From the Early Cretaceous, far fewer finds are known and it seems that the group had declined in diversity.
-Some fragmentary fossils have been described, such as Craterosaurus from England and Paranthodon from South Africa.
+From the Early Cretaceous, far fewer finds are known, and it seems that the group had declined in diversity.
+Some fragmentary fossils have been described, such as Craterosaurus from England, Paranthodon from South Africa, and indeterminate remains from the Late Jurassic Cañadón Calcáreo Formation of Argentina.
 Up until recently, the only substantial discoveries were those of Wuerhosaurus from Northern China, the exact age of which is highly uncertain More recent discoveries from Asia however would later begin to fill out the Early Cretaceous diversity of the group.
 Indeterminate stegosaurs are known from the Early Cretaceous of Siberia, including the Ilek Formation and Batylykh Formation.
 The youngest known definitive remains of stegosaurs are those of Mongolostegus from Mongolia, a stegosaurine from the Hekou Group of China, and Yanbeilong of the Zuoyun Formation of China, all of which date to the Aptian-Albian.

-It has often been suggested that the decline in stegosaur diversity was part of a Jurassic-Cretaceous transition, where angiosperms become the dominant plants, causing a faunal turnover where new groups of herbivores evolved.
+It has often been suggested that the decline in stegosaur diversity was part of a Jurassic-Cretaceous transition, where angiosperms became the dominant plants, causing a faunal turnover where new groups of herbivores evolved.
 Although in general the case for such a causal relation is poorly supported by the data, stegosaurians are an exception in that their decline coincides with that of the Cycadophyta.

 Though Late Cretaceous stegosaurian fossils have been reported, these have mostly turned out to be misidentified.
 A well-known example is Dravidosaurus, known from Coniacian fossils found in India.
 Though originally thought to be stegosaurian, in 1991 these badly-eroded fossils were suggested to instead have been based on plesiosaurian pelvis and hindlimb material, and none of the fossils are demonstrably stegosaurian.
 The reinterpretation of Dravidosaurus as a plesiosaur wasn't accepted by Galton and Upchurch (2004), who stated that the skull and plates of Dravidosaurus are certainly not plesiosaurian, and noted the need to redescribe the fossil material of Dravidosaurus.
 A purported stegosaurian dermal plate was reported from the latest Cretaceous (Maastrichtian) Kallamedu Formation (southern India); however, Galton & Ayyasami (2017) interpreted the specimen as a bone of a sauropod dinosaur.
 Nevertheless, the authors considered the survival of stegosaurians into the Maastrichtian to be possible, noting the presence of the stegosaurian ichnotaxon Deltapodus in the Maastrichtian Lameta Formation (western India).
+Furthermore, Ayyasami announced that he was in the process of working on new undescribed and likely stegosaurian bones from the original discovery site of the Dravidosaurus fossils.